cutemachine/gatsby-starter-kennedy/README.md

 # Kennedy

-Gatsby starter for creating a sales page
+Gatsby starter for creating a sales page.

-Install this starter (assuming Gatsby is installed) by running from your CLI:
+Install this starter (assuming Gatsby is installed) by running from your command line:
 `gatsby new kennedy https://github.com/cutemachine/gatsby-starter-kennedy`